Five strategies for HR managers to create a positive employee experience

 Reassess your internal communications

 Communication is even more crucial when you’re physically disconnected from your people, who desperately need leadership, direction, and assurance during this time.
-They might be worried about their jobs, the future of the company, and the wellbeing of their families.
+They might be worried about their jobs, the company’s future, and their families’ well-being.

-Use a range of tools and channels to engage colleagues—web calls, emails, live broadcasts, surveys, group check-ins, and more.
-Streaming and recorded video can give a bit of a human touch at a time many of us miss personal contact – for example, managers can record or stream some of their messages to the team, and videoconference ‘virtual coffee’ meets can help people to bond.
+Use various tools and channels to engage colleagues—web calls, emails, live broadcasts, surveys, group check-ins, and more.
+Streaming and recorded video can give a bit of a human touch when many of us miss personal contact – for example, managers can record or stream some of their messages to the team, and videoconference ‘virtual coffee’ meets can help people to bond.

-Conduct regular, if not real-time, pulse checks to understand what challenges your teams face in their new work environment – including technological, operational, and personal challenges.
-Ask how you can improve the work-from-home experience and act on the feedback.
+Conduct regular, if not real-time, pulse checks to understand your teams’ challenges in their new work environment – including technological, operational, and personal challenges.
+Then, ask how you can improve the work-from-home experience and act on the feedback.
 If your colleagues will be working from home for a while yet, you could, for instance, arrange office chairs and second screens to help them to be more productive and comfortable.

 Have a clear action plan

 Remind everyone of your company vision and values and reiterate your goals.
-This keeps teams aligned and offers consistency in terms of what your business stands for, even in a crisis.
+This keeps teams aligned and offers consistency in what your business stands for, even in a crisis.